Weakest Link in Your Supply Chain

 Security does not stop at protecting the digital systems.
 Many times, vulnerabilities like unauthorized access can threaten the security of the firms.
 So, businesses must do a comprehensive evaluation of security posture.

-Companies can benefit from a platform offering a holistic security view while managing security metrics across the supply chain to help identify and prioritize areas requiring immediate attention
+A cloud-based platform offers a holistic security view while managing security metrics across the supply chain to help identify and prioritize areas requiring immediate attention

 Participants of the supply chain must build transparent and responsive cultures where firms speak out when they’re vulnerable.
 Instead of fearing a loss of reputation, firms with this mindset can foster trust and build resilience.
 This threat sharing and collaboration can help mitigate the impact of any transgressions.